 A full-stack developer, basically put, can provide both web design and development services to you easily.
 Conventionally, a full stack developer is basically an agency that lets you leverage their team to get stellar websites developed.

-If you too want to get your website developed, then opting for a full stack developer is definitely the best choice for you.
+Choosing a full stack developer for website development is definitely the best choice for you.